-Under most circumstances, the approval of a majority of the common units, excluding common units held by our general partner and its affiliates, is required for the withdrawal of our general partner prior to December 31, 2015 in a - Withdrawal or Removal of the General manner that would cause a dissolution of our partnership.
-Please read its affiliates.
-Please read "- Withdrawal or Removal of the General Partner"
+Under most circumstances, the approval of a majority of the common units, excluding common units held by our general partner and its affiliates, is required for the withdrawal of our general partner prior to December 31, 2015 in a manner that would cause a dissolution of our partnership.
+Please read "- Withdrawal or Removal of the held by our general partner and its affiliates.
+Please read "- Withdrawal or Removal of the General Partner".